Storeybook Class information

 Storeybook Dance Owner/Instructor

 Jennifer has been singing, dancing and acting since the age of 3!
-As a member of SAG/AFTRA,she worked extensively as a child in television and national commercials in the 1970's and 1980's such as MacDonalds, Milk, Dorritos, Quaker Oats, TWA Airlines, Noodler Markers, Bubble up, and in was featured on the funny hit TV series ‘Three’s Company’ & the movie ‘Rage’ with represention by the notorious agent, Iris Burton.
+As a member of SAG/AFTRA, she worked extensively as a child in television and national commercials in the 1970's and 1980's such as MacDonald's, Milk, Doritos, Quaker Oats, TWA Airlines, Noodler Markers, Bubble up, and in was featured on the funny hit TV series ‘Three’s Company’ & the movie ‘Rage’ with representation by the notorious agent, Iris Burton.

-At studios, she has taught dance for 25 + years from preschool age to adult, and she has Directed and Choreographed multiple shows & Broadway showcases for private Schools such asTHE PRENTICE SCHOOL in Tustin, including PETER PAN, GREASE, ANNIE, and ELF.
+At studios, she has taught dance for 25 + years from preschool age to adult, and she has Directed and Choreographed multiple Musicals including PETER PAN, GREASE, HONK, DAMN YANKEES, ANNIE, and ELF.

 Ballet, Jazz, Tap